Formware 3D Slicer Review

 conjunction with the slice-view slider to work out exactly where support needs to go.

-With tree supports you can click on multiple connection points then simply press Enter to create the support.
+With tree supports, you can click on multiple connection points and then press Enter to create the support.
 Each part of the support can then be individually edited.

 Single or tree internal supports are created by clicking on the area you want supported and then the location of the base of the support.
 Again, all parts of the support can be edited.